rhel-labs/learn-katacoda/sql-server-ansible/step1.md

 # Validate the Environment
 Using the provided system terminal session, validate the initial environment.
 For this scenario, we have started installing ansible in the background.

+> The background task will take between 2-5 minutes to complete.

 To check if ansible installation is complete, we can use the following command - `ansible --version`{{execute}}

-> The background task will take between 2-5 minutes to complete.
-Don't worry if you see error messages.
-Please retry in a few minutes.

-After waiting a few minutes, you can retry running `ansible --version`{{execute T1}}.

 You should see output like below -